-This lesson will introduce you to this universal and ever-present jazz progression by starting with it's derivation from the major scale all the way through to building, identifying and playing major key ii-V-Is in tunes.
+This course will introduce you to this universal and ever-present jazz progression by starting with it's derivation from the major scale all the way through to building, identifying and playing major key ii-V-Is in tunes.

 The major and minor ii-V-I progressions are the most common chord progressions in jazz.
-This lesson will show you how to derive minor ii-V-i progressions from their parent scales, how to identify them and how to recognize them in tunes.
+This course will show you how to derive minor ii-V-i progressions from their parent scales, how to identify them and how to recognize them in tunes.

 Ear training gets short shrift among music students.
 Who wants to be occupied with such a mundane task when you can spend your time learning Herbie Hancock licks?
 Consider this: the benefits of well trained ears are huge.
 With a well developed sense of inner hearing, every facet of the music will be more immediate and accessible to you.
 Whether you are transcribing, comping, improvising- whatever- well trained ears will allow you to assimilate and manipulate melodic lines and chords with ease.

 Learn to identify the seven diatonic intervals by associating them with the first two notes of standard jazz tunes.
 Test yourself with a randomized quiz to gain speed and accuracy in hearing these most basic intervals.

 This course follows up the Diatonic Interval Ear Training course with the five chromatic intervals: the minor 2nd, minor 3rd, augmented 4th/diminished 5th, minor 6th and minor 7th.
 Learn how to associate these intervals with the first few notes of standard jazz tunes and then take a quiz to test your ability to hear them.
 An additional quiz tests you on all twelve intervals, the eight diatonic intervals from the Diatonic Interval Ear Training course and the five chromatic intervals from this course.